-Having teethed on bagels, you could say I’ve grown up with the doughy goodness in my mouth from a very early start.
-I spent my childhood and adolescence hunting down bagels with my parents in the heart of New York city and New Jersey.
-Then I moved to an area where the only bagels were in the freezer department of the grocery store.
-I had learned never to buy them and besides, I had to drive 20 miles to go to that grocery store.
-My parent’s could not imagine having no bagels to eat, they were a staple in their house, sort of like rice to some folks.
-This meant, every time they would visit 2-3 dozen bagels came with them.
-Moving on 25+ years, bagels are pretty mainstream now, at least in the New England states.
-I still need to drive a distance to find some decent bagels and they are pretty good, though not the kind you get in the New York area.
-Then COVID-19 struck and my bagel supply was over.
-I had friends over the years tell me that they made bagels, some successful, some not.
-I decided I needed to google bagel recipes and see how to make them myself.
+Having teethed on bagels, you could say I’ve grown up with the doughy goodness in my mouth from very early on.
+I spent my childhood and adolescence hunting down bagels with my parents in the heart of New York City and New Jersey.
+As an adult, when I moved to an area where the only available bagels were in a grocery store 20 miles away–and worse–straight out of the freezer department, I learned never to buy them.
+My parents couldn’t imagine not having bagels to eat; they were a staple in their house– sort of like rice to some folks.
+Fortunately, this meant that every time they would visit, 2 or 3 dozen bagels came with them.
+25+ years later, bagels have become pretty mainstream here in the New England states, though I still need to drive a distance to find any decent ones.
+And they’re pretty good, but still not like the kind you get in the New York area.
+But at least I could regularly have bagels again.Then COVID-19 struck.
+My bagel supply was cut off and I needed to find a new source for that doughy goodness I craved.
+Friends over the years had told me that they’d made their own bagels– some successful, some not.
+It can be a tricky process.
+Out of desperation, I decided I needed to research bagel recipes and see how to make them myself.

 Well, that was it; I was in it for good.
 In 10 days, I’d made 4 batches of NYC bagels like those from my childhood and they were delicious!
 I sent them to my friends who then begged for more.
 Soon I’d started ordering bagel flour in bulk and my quarantine-baking turned into a venture of love I could share with everyone.
 As they say…the rest is history.